Do you feel like you’re not good enough, not smart enough, not thin enough, not pretty enough?

 - Poor treatment from a partner, parent or carer, for example, being in an abusive relationship

-- Ongoing medical problem such as chronic pain, serious illness or physical disability
+- An ongoing medical problem such as chronic pain, serious illness or physical disability

 - Mental illness such as an anxiety disorder or depression

-Here are 7 steps towards repairng your self-esteem:
+Here are 7 steps towards repairing your self-esteem: